adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `remote.getConfigHash()` method
-This method can be used to calculate the MD5 hash of a string, that can be used by `remote.setConfig()` function.
+This method can be used to calculate the MD5 hash of a string, that can be then passed to `remote.setConfig()` function.

 - ARGUMENTS: `input`

   - PARAMETER `input`: it is the string of which the hash will be calculated

 - OUTPUT: it returns a string that contains the MD5 hash of `input`; this hash is in hexadecimal notation, with all uppercase letters

+- ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"INVALID-INPUT"`: one or more parameters you provided to this function are not valid

 EXAMPLE:
 ```js